SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 No icon is displayed for Entities that are Not Flagged.

 :::note
 **Not Flagged** is not the default value (which is no indicator at all).
-CSE will not automatically determine the indicator value; enrichments must explicitly set it (see below).
+CSE will not automatically determine the indicator value; enrichments must explicitly set it (see Enrichment Attributes).
 :::

 ### New Enrichment Attributes